system76/docs/_articles/wireless.md

 If you want to watch what the Wifi hardware is doing, you can leave this command running in the terminal:

-`iwevent`
+`iwevent -t`

 Pay attention to the disconnect reasons, and ignore the scans.

-Also, if wifi is giving you problems, many times you can run this command to restart the service that manages all internet traffic on the computer, which is usually easier than restarting the computer:
+Also, if Wifi is giving you problems, many times you can run this command to restart the service that manages all Internet traffic on the computer, which is usually easier than restarting the computer:

 `sudo service network-manager restart`